Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_setup.md

 ```sh
 ?
 Do you want to add a .gitignore?
 (Y/n) › n
 ```
-Since hardhat relies on other dependencies, we will need to install then, however for the purpose of keeping the comparision as close as possible, we will install them ourselves
+Since hardhat relies on other dependencies, we will need to install them, however for the purpose of keeping the comparision as close as possible, we will install them ourselves

 >Hardhat usually use ethers.js but since truffle uses web3.js, we will use web3.js with hardhat as well